Kozea/Radicale/pages/technical_choices.rst

 hard to implement fully.

 Some calendar servers have been created to follow the CalDAV RFC as much as
-possible: Cosmo [#]_ and Darwin Calendar Server [#]_, for example, are much more respectful of CalDAV and can be used with a large number of clients.
+possible: Davical [#]_, Cosmo [#]_ and Darwin Calendar Server [#]_, for example, are much more respectful of CalDAV and can be used with a large number of clients.
 They are very good choices if you want to develop and test new CalDAV clients, or if you have a possibly heterogeneous list of user agents.

 The Radicale Server does not and **will not** support the CalDAV standard.
-It supports the CalDAV implementation of different clients (only Sunbird 0.9+ [#]_, Lightning 0.9+ [#]_ and Evolution [#]_ for the moment).
+It supports the CalDAV implementation of different clients (Lightning, Evolution, Android and iPhone, more are coming [#]_).

+.. [#] `Davical <http://www.davical.org/>`_, a standards-compliant calendar
+   server.

 .. [#] `Cosmo <http://chandlerproject.org/Projects/CosmoHome>`_, the web
    contents and calendars sharing server build to support the Chandler Project.